krishnanlab/GenePlexusZoo-Mancusript/README.md

-# zoo_tmp
+# GenePlexusZoo – Manuscript
-These scripts are what were used to generate the findings in *Joint representation of molecular networks from multiple species improves gene classification*.
-The data generated for this manuscript was very large and computationally expensive to generate.
-These scripts provide the main code that was able to generate the results, however we don't provide computational support or HPC job scheduling code to reproduce the data in full.
+This repository contains the scripts used to generate the findings in the manuscript *Joint representation of molecular networks from multiple species improves gene classification*.
+The data for this manuscript were very large and computationally expensive to generate.
+While the scripts here provide the main code for generating the results, reproducing the data in full requires cluster computating resources and HPC job scheduling code, which are not provided here.

-## Package Versions
+## Package versions

 The code was tested with `python==3.8.3`.